dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 As time goes by it is becoming less, and less of an issue to worry about code breaking on clients when delivering modern javaScript exclusively when working out some kind of client system.
 Still depending on your websites analytics with browser versions, it might still be better to stick to a tired yet true way of doing things with client side javaScript.

 Sticking to an older javaScript spec will help to assure that what it is that you are making will work on a larger range of clients.
 The javaScript array foreach method is an ECMA rev5 spec javaScript feature, so using it without any polyfill of sorts is fairly safe these days.
 However if for some reason you do want to push backward support back even farther there are of course other options that are yet even older and safer.
-Again I do tend to like sticking to while loops, but not just for this reason.
+Again I do tend to like sticking to while loops, but not just for this reason, more on why that is later.

-In any case taking a moment to understand browser support for an native or user space option for looping over the contents of a collection is an essential part of making smart informed decisions in these matters.
-The array for each method is a good choice in this regard, however a while loop would of course be and even better option.
+In any case taking a moment to understand browser support for a native, or user space option for looping over the contents of a collection is an essential part of making smart informed decisions with the use of javascript array foreach and in general.
+The array for each method is a good choice in this regard, however a while loop would of course be an even better option becuase support for that of course goe back even farther.

 ## 2 - javaScript forEach and other basic examples of similar array prototype methods